dojo/docs/dojox/analytics/Urchin.rst

    <script src="js/dojo/dojo.js" data-dojo-config="urchin: UA-12345-67"></script>

 Being a Class constructor, you can also use Urchin with a ``data-dojo-type``.
-Assuming you have ``dojo.require``'d the Urchin module, and have parseOnLoad:true (or manually run the `parser <dojo/parser>`_), you simply need to add a tag somewhere in your page:
+Assuming you have ``dojo.require``'d the Urchin module, and have parseOnLoad:true (or manually run the :ref:`parser <dojo/parser>`), you simply need to add a tag somewhere in your page:

 .. code-block :: html
   :linenos: